Rubio touts progress with Venezuela’s new leaders in US Senate hearing

 The war powers resolution appeared to be on track to pass the Senate after five Republicans joined Democrats in voting to advance it, in rare Republican opposition to Mr Trump.

-But Mr Trump railed at the five, saying they should never again be elected to public office.
-He and Mr Rubio made repeated calls encouraging senators to change their votes by insisting there were no US troops in Venezuela, and with promises including Mr Rubio’s agreement to come before the Senate committee.
-Two of them, Mr Josh Hawley of Missouri and Mr Todd Young of Indiana, flipped their positions.
+He and Mr Rubio made repeated calls encouraging senators to change their votes by insisting there were no US troops in Venezuela, and with promises including Mr Rubio’s agreement to testify publicly.

-The close vote reflected concern in Congress about Mr Trump’s foreign policy and growing support for the argument that Congress should take back the power to send US troops to war from the president, as spelled out in the Constitution.
+The close vote reflected concern in Congress about Mr Trump’s foreign policy and growing support for the argument that Congress should take back the power to send US troops to war from the president, as spelt out in the Constitution.